How Does IFTA Work? Fuel Tax Reporting Across Jurisdictions

 “How does IFTA work?”
 That is a great question.
 IFTA stands for “International Fuel Tax Agreement,” and it's a great way to keep track of fuel tax records when traveling across state lines.
 Visit IFTA Sticker Registration steps.

 IFTA can work for anyone who owns or operates interstate commercial drivers.
-If you have a vehicle that has two axles and a gross vehicle or registered gross vehicle weight of more than 26,000 pounds, IFTA can do fuel tax reporting across jurisdictions.
+If you have a vehicle with two axles and a gross vehicle or registered gross vehicle weight of more than 26,000 pounds, IFTA can do fuel tax reporting across jurisdictions.
 Explore IFTA jobs and learn more about the International Fuel Tax Agreement's role in simplifying employment in the transportation industry.

 Basically, here's how it works: when you cross into another state, all you have to do is report the total amount of miles traveled in that state to your local base jurisdiction.
 Then, they'll calculate the taxes due based on those miles and the type of vehicle being used.
 It's an easy system that makes keeping track of fuel taxes a breeze!
 Plus, IFTA already has agreements with all continental U.S. states and Canadian provinces—so no matter where you're headed, you shouldn't have any problems.
 Read here about Starting a Trucking Company Correctly.